Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-I always thought this was the responsibility of the company taking care of cremation services.
+I always thought this was the responsibility of the company to take care of cremation services.
 So the first time I was approached by a crying owner telling me: "I am here to pick up Marley," I remember acting a bit clueless as I looked up the chart that had the list of hospitalized pets.
 I even remembered "doing the rounds" earlier and couldn't recall any dogs going by the name of Marley.
-"If Marley was truly hospitalized, she must have been in a pretty bad shape," I remember thinking to myself.
+"If Marley was truly hospitalized, she must have been in pretty bad shape," I remember thinking to myself.
 Then, luckily my manager approached me and whispered to me: "She is here to pick up her dog's cremains; let me help you."

-Since my desk was the closest to the shelf and I worked morning shift, I was put in charge of receiving the remains from the cremation company early in the morning, keeping them nicely organized on the shelf, and handing the cremains to clients while giving them condolences.
+Since my desk was the closest to the shelf and I worked the morning shift, I was put in charge of receiving the remains from the cremation company early in the morning, keeping them nicely organized on the shelf, and handing the cremains to clients while giving them condolences.

-So a few days after a dog was put to sleep, we had the company responsible for cremation services bring in the ashes first thing in the morning from the back door.
-It was my job to count and sign when I received the boxes, as it was very important for them to acknowledge that somebody was responsible for receiving them as these were people's beloved pets and these people paid for their dog's private cremations so there was to be no margin for error.
+A few days after a dog was put to sleep, we had the company responsible for cremation services bring in the ashes first thing in the morning from the back door.
+It was my job to count and sign when I received the boxes; it was very important for them to acknowledge that somebody was responsible for receiving them, as these were people's beloved pets and these people paid for their dog's private cremations so there was to be no margin for error.

 It's normal to dread picking up a dog's ashes.
 It's a difficult time as it means coming to terms with a dog's death.
 Many dog owners may feel uncomfortable being around people at this time so they may opt to pick up the ashes when it's very early first thing in the morning or when the hospital is about to close.
 The good thing is that no appointment is needed to pick up a dog's ashes so clients can do so at their convenience.

 If you are worried about getting emotional upon picking your dog's ashes, please understand that veterinary staff are used to seeing the owners crying, and often being owners themselves, they completely understand.
-I have met some of the most compassionate people when working at the vet's office and many of us would also shed a tear or two at times when a pet was put to sleep.
+I have met some of the most compassionate people when working at the vet's office, and many of us would also shed a tear or two at times when a pet was put to sleep.

-You may also find it it difficult to say what you are there for as you enter the hospital as it may sound quite surreal accepting that your dog is gone.
+You may also find it difficult to say what you are there for as you enter the hospital as it may sound quite surreal accepting that your dog is gone.
 If you have been a client for some time, chances are staff will know exactly what you are there for and they'll just hand you the box of ashes without you needing to say a word.

 While back when I worked for the vet's office we handed the boxes of ashes in the reception area, now more and more vet's offices seem to be handing the ashes in private.
 I believe that this is a much better practice.
 Putting the client in a room away from other people picking up bags of dog food or medications seems the most sensible option to me.
 I don't think it hurts to ask in advance if you can be given the ashes in private.